kilacark/py_apl_sci/src/docs/01_introduction.md

 It is strongly recommended to think project/task oriented and focus on specific scientific task.
 It is additionally recommended use project oriented .venv (pip alike) instead of global (conda alike).
 Using project based scripting and .venv help immensely initiate new fork from current project.

-# Virtual environment (.venv)
+# Virtual Environment (.venv)
 Virtual environments are closely related with package managers and it is the most crucial part.
 Scientists need to install libraries to create "scientific calculator" from Python programming language.
 Basic solution is often all-in-all Anaconda distribution and working in base environment - it is generally not recommended practice but allows uncomplicated scripting at the beginning.
 The big issue starts after necessity to install additional libraries.
 Working on multiple projects, it usually ends with conflicting library version and not functioned old scripts.
-Create a separate "global conda" environment like "data_science" mitigates such situations but at the end, the situation will be repeated later (regardless lightweight conda distributions like Miniconda or Minoforge).
+Create a separate "global conda" environment like "data_science" mitigates such situations but at the end, the situation will be repeated later (regardless lightweight conda distributions like Miniconda or Miniforge).
 Additionally (despite progress in recent years), conda can be concluded as a slow packed manager.

 Project related libraries can be installed locally to created .venv by default pip manager or python native library venv.
 Library management is left to user.
 Newer managers like poetry or uv extended and modernize dependency management (from requirements.txt to pyproject.toml) and other features. uv integrates venv, is fast and automatically update all installed dependencies.
 User has to pay no attention to the library management and pyproject.toml can be easily transformed to new project, if necessary.
 After installation, new project will be started by:
 ```